Eat 'Em and Smile: Production

 Two of the album's original songs became its biggest hits.
 "Yankee Rose", a tongue-in-cheek tribute to the Statue of Liberty, became an MTV and radio hit, rising into the Billboard Top 20.
-The would-be theme to Roth's then-planned movie, "Goin' Crazy!", also became an MTV staple that reached #66 on Billboards Hot 100 in October 1986.
+"Goin' Crazy!", the would-be theme to Roth's then-planned movie, also became an MTV staple, reaching #66 on Billboards Hot 100 in October 1986.

 Similar to his preceding EP, Roth included two lounge song covers on Eat 'Em and Smile: "That's Life", which became a minor hit at the end of 1986, with a video featuring clips of previous Roth and Van Halen videos being in heavy rotation on MTV, and "I'm Easy".
 A third cover is John D. Loudermilk's folk-blues song "Tobacco Road", and Billy Sheehan brought in "Shy Boy", a composition from his previous band Talas.
 The remainder of the songs were written by Roth and Vai.

 A cover version of "Kids in Action", written by Kim Mitchell of the band Max Webster, was recorded for the album.
 Sheehan had briefly been a member of Max Webster.
 According to Mitchell:

 It didn't work out.
 There were no hard feelings and he went on and did really well.
 I got a call from him one day and he goes, "Hey, man, I'm in the studio with David Lee Roth, Ted Templeman, and Steve Vai and we're covering your tune 'Kids in Action' and we need the words to the second verse."
 I was shaking on the phone.
 This was right after Roth left Van Halen.
 Then at the last minute it got bumped off the record for 'Tobacco Road.'

 This is the first of two Roth albums to feature the duo of Steve Vai and Billy Sheehan on guitar and bass respectively.
 Throughout the album the two often synced complicated basslines and lead guitar parts, as on tracks such as "Shyboy" and "Elephant Gun".
-The album brought Steve Vai into the public eye as a contender with Eddie Van Halen, the previous guitarist who worked with Roth.
+The album brought Steve Vai into the public eye as an accomplished replacement for Eddie Van Halen, the previous guitarist who worked with Roth.
 This album features some of Steve Vai's most renowned guitar work.